TheHLMEI/Otto/README.md

         export OTTOLOG=$HOME/.otto/log
         export OTTODB=$HOME/.otto/otto.db

+   See etc/setup.sh.

-3. Pick a port for the ottosysd daemon to listen on.
+4. Pick a port for the ottosysd daemon to listen on.
 Low port numbers are typically preassigned to well-known services so pick a higher number.
 You can use the netstat command to show ports in use by other programs:

         Example:
         $ netstat -an -f inet